openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * the transaction ID,
 * the authentication method employed, and
-* the transaction type (e.g. scope values or the claims requested and returned).
+* the transaction type (e.g. the claims returned).

 This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by the respective regulation.